TuringLang/Turing.jl/docs/src/advanced.md

 ## Avoid Using the `@model` Macro

-When integrating Turing.jl with other libraries, it's can be necessary to avoid using the `@model` macro.
+When integrating Turing.jl with other libraries, it can be necessary to avoid using the `@model` macro.
 To achieve this, one needs to understand the `@model` macro, which works as a closure and generates an amended function by

 1. assigning the arguments to corresponding local variables;
 2. adding two keyword arguments `vi=VarInfo()` and `sampler=nothing` to the scope; and